richafnu/Viva/Viva/glint/setup/survey-qa.md

 ---
 title: Review and test Viva Glint surveys before launch
-description: To prepare for a smooth launch for your Microsoft Viva Glint survey programs, use the guidance and checklists available here to confirm that all of your platform and survey settings are correct. ms.author: aweixelman
+description: To prepare for a smooth launch for your Microsoft Viva Glint survey programs, use the guidance and checklists available here to confirm that all platform and survey settings are correct. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry